Contents

 In general, the construction industry is still very classically organised: Construction files are available in printed form and construction progress is documented using conventional measuring methods.
 If photos are required, these are taken manually and acceptance tests are carried out on site.

-All this means that site managers, for example, spend many hundreds of kilometres in the car - which is not only expensive and inefficient, but also very unpleasant.
+All of this means that site managers, for example, spend many hundreds of kilometres in the car - which is not only expensive and inefficient, but also very unpleasant.
 So what would be the solution?
 We need to find a way for all authorised parties to have an overview of the construction site without having to be on site.
 And this is exactly where drones come into play.

 What added value do drones offer the construction industry?